MB2030889/Challenge-1/README.md

+📖 Project Overview

 Occupation: Alienville 👽🌌
-📖 Project Overview

-Occupation: Alienville is a short narrative VR experience created by Team Astro Alliance.
+is a short narrative VR experience created by Team Astro Alliance.
 Set in a pulp sci-fi alien city under twin suns, players witness a peaceful world disrupted by sudden human invasion.
 The environment shifts from serene daily life to chaos and defiance in under 45 seconds, immersing viewers in a cinematic story told through setting and atmosphere.

 👥 Team Astro Alliance